 Rather than being just one trail, the Rota Vicentina encompasses many different trails through the Alentejo coast.

-First, there is the Fisherman’s Trail (above).
-It is the most popular trail, so you’re likely to see some other hikers heading the same way.
-It runs through lots of dunes and past gnarly cliffs.
+First, there is the Fisherman’s Trail (shown above).
+It is the most popular of the two trails, so you’re more likely to encounter some other hikers on it.
+The trail runs through lots of dunes and past gnarly cliffs.
 You’ll pass many seaside towns that are near wild or sparsely developed beaches.
-Not all of it is along the coast, though: some of the middle sections go through the countryside.
+Not all of it is along the coast though: some of the middle sections go through the countryside.

-There is also the Historical Way, which runs further inland, intersecting with the Fisherman’s Trail in the middle at Odeceixe.
-It’s less known, particularly the northern parts, but you definitely shouldn’t discount this trail.
-I felt the hiking along the Historical Way was often quite a bit more eventful and varied, passing through low-intensity farmland, oak tree forests, past creeks and rivers, and sometimes over hills and small mountains.
+There is also the Historical Way, which runs further inland, intersecting with the Fisherman’s Trail in the middle at the town of Odeceixe.
+It’s less known, particularly the northern parts, but you definitely shouldn’t disregard this trail.
+I felt the hiking along the Historical Way was often a bit more eventful and varied, as it passes through low-intensity farmland, oak tree forests, past creeks and rivers, and sometimes over hills and small mountains.
 Lots of cute rural villages are on this trail.

 Finally, there are numerous smaller local circular routes, which let you easily snack the Rota Vicentina without having to binge the whole thing.

 To have the most variety, I combined several days worth of Historical Way with several days of Fisherman’s Trail.
 I really liked mixing the two routes.

 However, it seems the most typical thing to do is to hike the Fisherman’s Trail north to south (but you can go both directions).
 The rocky cliffs on the coast are certainly more dramatic than the more bucolic interior of the Alentejo, though I honestly loved both equally.

 Feeling intimidated by over 750km of trails?
 Don’t worry.